n8n-io/n8n-docs/docs/doc2/deployment.md

 ## How to deploy DOC²

-All you need is the URL [App](https://app.polydocs.io/) and the Login Details received from us.
+All you need is the URL [App](https://app.polydocs.io/) and the login details that you received from us.
 The Login Details have admin rights.

 ## Prerequisites